scottyschup/ruby-curriculum/bonus/modules.md

 ### Include vs extend

-It is common to mix-in a module to add instance methods to a class; we've used `include` to do this.
-You can also use the `Class#extend` method to mix-in module methods *as class methods*.
+It is common to mix in a module to add instance methods to a class;
+we've used `include` to do this.
+You can also use the `Class#extend` method to mix in module methods *as class methods*.
 Here's an example:

 ```ruby
 module Findable